-Again, if you are planning out your drive to Dingle Ireland, be sure to add quite a lot more time to your journey than what your route planner or GPS might say.
-The roads are slow going, and you will definitely want to make stops along the way.
+IMPORTANT!
+When you are creating your Ireland travel itinerary with a Dingle drive, be sure to add quite a lot more time to your journey than what your route planner or GPS might say.
+The roads are slow going, and you will definitely want to make a number of stops along the way.

 North to the Famous Cliffs of Moher

 After finishing the Dingle Peninsula drive, we headed north.
 To save some time, we actually took a car ferry across the water just north of Tarbert (N67) and continued along the other side up to Ennis Ireland.
 We really loved this small town, and were lucky enough to spend a few days there visiting friends and family while attending a wedding.
 Those Irish weddings are things memories are made of…that’s for sure!

 A few days later, we made our way up to perhaps the most famous site on the west coast of Ireland…the Cliffs of Moher!
 These natural wonders are quite the site to see, but not if you are afraid of heights.